 The return is due by 31st January each year.
-However, you can usually file as soon as you have your p60 from the previous tax year, and we suggest you get it down sooner rather than later, as HMRC become virtually unreachable closer to the submission date.
+However, you can usually file as soon as you have your P60 from the previous tax year, and we suggest you get it down sooner rather than later, as HMRC become virtually unreachable closer to the submission date.
 If you’re still not convinced you can check out our article for seven reasons why you should file your Self Assessment early.

 If you’re a client, we can file your return for you for a small one-off fee.

 The P60 is a summary of what salary you’ve paid yourself through your limited company, and the tax that’s been deducted from it in the previous tax year.
 It is important you keep your P60 for your records as you may need it for: